The Republicans (France): Since 2019

 On 2 June 2019, a week after overseeing the worst result for the centre-right in its history in the European elections with 8.48% of the vote, Wauquiez announced his resignation as president of The Republicans.
 On 13 October 2019, Christian Jacob, former Minister of the French Civil Service, was elected as President of the party, taking from interim President Jean Leonetti.

 In the 2020 French Senate election, the Republicans held their majority.
 In 2021 French regional elections, the party managed to retain all regional presidencies.

 In December 2021, Valérie Pécresse won the Republican congress, winning the centre-right to be the Republican candidate in the 2022 French presidential election.
 She earned 4.8% of the 1st round vote, which was under the 5% reimbursement threshold.
 Consequently, the party's funding was left in a critical condition and Pécresse launched an appeal, having been in €5 million in party debt.
 In the 2022 French legislative election, the Republicans lost 56 seats and fell from 2nd to 4th place in terms of seats.

-In the 2022 leadership election, Eric Ciotti was elected with 53.7% of the votes against his main opponent, Bruno Retailleau, who received 46.3% to become the next leader of the party.
-He ruled out a formal alliance with Macron's minority government in parliament, although he was open to negotiate a pension reform.
+In the 2022 leadership election, Éric Ciotti was elected with 53.7% of the votes against his main opponent, Bruno Retailleau, who received 46.3% to become the next leader of the party.
 Ciotti has largely been described as right-wing and of belonging in the populist faction of the party.

+2024 leadership crisis

+In the aftermath of the 2024 European Parliament election and the subsequent dissolution of the National Assembly by President Emmanuel Macron, Éric Ciotti declared his party would unite with National Rally for the upcoming 2024 snap election.
+This stance provoked a major schism within the party, with French senators Sophie Primas and Jean-François Husson announcing on 11 June that they would leave the party.
+Ciotti was voted out as president on 12 June, though he disputed the decision.
+He was also expelled from the party on 14 June.
+A Paris court reviewed the case on 14 June and ruled in Ciotti's favor, reinstating him as party leader and a member of the party.
+Ciotti's decision to ally with the RN was endorsed by the leader of the Les Jeunes Républicains Guilhem Carayon and by MEP Céline Imart, a member of the Fédération nationale des syndicats d'exploitants agricoles (FNSEA).

+Ciotti resigned from the party on 22 September, instead leading the Union of the Right for the Republic.

+Although LR had previously promised not to participate in a government coalition after the 2024 legislative election, they ultimately joined the Barnier government, led by an LR member.
+After Michel Barnier's ousting, LR joined the Bayrou government.
+In both governments, Ministry of Interior was occupied by former Senate Republicans president Bruno Retailleau.